 The Islamic Manuscripts Collection covers subjects including the Qur’an and its sciences, hadith, theology, jurisprudence (fiqh), Sufism, philosophy, mathematics, astronomy, rhetoric, grammar, poetry, history, geography, and medicine.

-It consists of more than 1,100 volumes dating from the 8th to the early 20th century, containing roughly 1,800 texts primarily in Arabic, Persian, and Ottoman Turkish.
-The collection ranks among the largest and most significant of its kind in North America.
+It consists of more than 1,100 volumes, plus a small number of fragments, dating from the 8th to the early 20th century and containing roughly 1,800 texts primarily in Arabic, Persian, and Ottoman Turkish.
+The collection ranks among the largest and most significant such collections in North America.

 The HathiTrust Digital Library has almost all of the manuscripts available for viewing and download.

 History of the collection

 The collection was established with several bulk purchases in the 1920s and ‘30s beginning with the so-called Abdul Hamid and Tiflis manuscripts in 1924, the Yahuda manuscripts in 1926, and the Tracy W. McGregor manuscripts in 1933-34.